 Robert Parker - Wine Advocate

-Rated wine (2016 guide) 92–94/100 (Excellent wine)
+Rated (2016 guide) 92–94/100 (An outstanding wine)

 About the wine:

 Lynch Moussas 2015 is a blend of 79% Cabernet Sauvignon and 21% Merlot, harvested between September 17 and October 1 with a yield of 44 hl/hectare.
-The bouquet is well-defined, opening with aromas of raspberry and wild strawberries; the oak is well-integrated, and pleasant notes of forest floor emerge upon aeration.
+The bouquet is well-defined, opening with aromas of raspberry and wild strawberries; the oak is well-integrated, and pleasant aromas of forest floor emerge upon aeration.
 On the palate, it is medium-bodied, with supple tannins and well-balanced acidity, leading to a lingering, spicy finish.
 It is a refined wine, in the same vein as the 2014 vintage—fresh and elegant—which was not the case 10 years ago.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated wine (2018 guide) 16/20 + Favorite (Very good wine)
+Wine rated (2018 guide) 16/20 + Favorite (Very good wine)

 Rated estate (2020 guide) Selected (Please note that this guide is a ranking, and as such, all the estates listed here—even those without a star—represent, in our view, the pinnacle of French winemaking.)